 d.
 Data are analyzed for regularly occupied hours (e.g., median, mean, 75 th and 95 th percentile) and submitted through WELL Online. annually e.
-Dry-bulb temperature and relative humidity sensors are recalibrated or replaced annually and certattesting their calibration or replacement are annually submitted through WELL Online.
-Air speed and radiant temperature sensors used for quarterly measurements are calibrated as per manufacturer's speed. l mean Environmental measures display Real-time display of dry-bulb temperature and relative humidity is made available to occupants through the following: igh one of a.
-At least one monitor screen prominently positioned at the height of $1.1-1.7$ m $[3.6-5.6$ ft] per 93 $[10,000 \text{ ft}^2]$ of regularly occupied space.
-0 m 2 b.
+Dry-bulb temperature and relative humidity sensors are recalibrated or replaced annually and cer attesting their calibration or replacement are annually submitted through WELL Online.
+Air speed and radiant temperature sensors used for quarterly measurements are calibrated as per manufacturer's speed. d mean Environmental measures display Real-time display of dry-bulb temperature and relative humidity is made available to occupants through the following: ugh one of a.
+At least one monitor screen prominently positioned at the height of $1.1-1.7$ m $[3.6-5.6$ ft] per 93 $[10,000$ ft 2] of regularly occupied space.
+30 m2 b.
 A website or phone application.
-At least one visible sign is positioned per 930 m2 [10,000 ft2] of reoccupied space indicating the website or phone application where the data may be accessed. egularly T07 Humidity Control This project is designed to meet the parts selected below: Part 1: Manage Relative Humidity All Spaces: All parts of the project except high-humidity areas meet one of the following requirements: a.
-The mechanical system has the capability of maintaining relative humidity between 30% and 60% times by adding or removing moisture from the air. at all b.
-The modeled relative humidity levels in the space are between 30% and 60% for at least 98% of all hours of the year. ll business Check Materials Initials X01 Fundamental Material Precautions This project is designed to meet the parts selected below: Part 2: Limit Mercury All Spaces: All newly installed products meet the following: a.
-Illuminated exit signs, thermostats, switches and electrical relays are mercury-free.
+At least one visible sign is positioned per 930 m2 [10,000 ft2] of roccupied space indicating the website or phone application where the data may be accessed. regularly T07 Humidity Control This project is designed to meet the parts selected below: Part 1: Manage Relative Humidity All Spaces: All regularly occupied spaces, except high-humidity areas, meet one of the following requirements: a.
+The mechanical system has the capability of maintaining relative humidity between 30% and 60% times by adding or removing moisture from the air.
+6 at all b.
+The modeled relative humidity levels in the space are between 30% and 60% for at least 98% of a hours of the year. ll business Check Mataviala laitiala Check Materials X01 Fundamental Material Precautions Initials This project is designed to meet the parts selected below: Part 2: Limit Mercury All Spaces: All newly installed products meet the following: a.
+Illuminated exit signs, thermostats, switches and electrical relays are mercury-free. or meet RoHS restrictions.